Gilles Lipovetsky: Thought

 Lipovetsky has made provocative statements on modern life and elements related to it, which have been often at odds with intellectual trends of the last decades.
 He has compared fashion with democracy as unstable, ephemeral and superficial, but states it as a positive and more workable than a more interdependent society.
 He states that the focus of modern life is the new, which then quickly becomes old and we look for something else, leading to his notion of "hyper" as this need for new becomes faster in the age of Internet and social media, which also breaks down traditional institutions such as nation and family.
 Even "culture" succumbs to this, according to him, as people go to museums more as tourists rather than for education.
 The need for new triggers hyper-consumerism, with people trying to keep up with trends, and creating frustration among the poorer who cannot keep up.
 However, he makes a distinction between hyper-consumerism and consumerism.
 He does not criticize the latter, which he says has had positives in rising living standards.
 He believes that consumption should be a means to an end, not an end in itself and believes that concerns such as ecology are not incompatible with capitalism.

-Lipovetsky does not have a well-defined style of presentation, varying among manners of speaking similar to that of psychologist or sociologist as well as philosopher often gesturing emphatically.
-His methodology varies as well, often dealing in paradoxes.
+Lipovetsky does not have a well-defined style of presentation, varying among manners of speaking similar to that of a psychologist or sociologist as well as a philosopher often gesturing emphatically.
+His methodology varies as well, often dealing with paradoxes.
 His approach to issues is almost nonexistent epistemologically.
-There is also strong influence in his writing from French literature although he does not write fiction.
+There is also a strong influence in his writing from French literature although he does not write fiction.